Outback Steakhouse has this Wednesday special: get a steak or chicken dinner with a draft beer or Coke for $9.99.

-The new special, called “Walkabout Wednesday,” comes with your choice of one of these classic Outback entrées: 6 OZ.
+The Wednesday special, called “Walkabout Wednesday,” comes with your choice of one of these classic Outback entrées: 6 OZ.
 CENTER-CUT SIRLOIN or GRILLED CHICKEN ON THE BARBIE.

 Plus get an order of Aussie Fries and paired with a small Bud Light draft beer or a Coca-Cola product.

 No coupon required; good only on Wednesdays.
 More info at the Outback Specials website.

 *Wednesdays only.NO SUBSTITUTIONS.
 Limited time offer.
 Beer is Bud Light or any non-craft domestic draft.
 Prices, product participation, and restaurant hours may vary by location.
 Offer not valid in AL, AR, OR, PA, UT, WA counties of Hawaii and Maui, HI; cities of Cumming, Stone Mountain, and Suwanee, GA; and Gwinnett county, GA.